NixOS/nixos-weekly/content/2020/03-nixos-weekly-2020-03.md

   they want to know).
 This is in the context of a bioinformatics application, written in Haskell, but the nixpkgs integration can be done without writing Haskell code ([NGLess](https://ngless.embl.de/))

-- [Nix override packages with overlays ](https://thomashartmann.dev/blog/nix-override-packages-with-overlays/)
+- [Nix: override packages with overlays ](https://thomashartmann.dev/blog/nix-override-packages-with-overlays/)

-  Thomas has written a tutorial what problem are overlays trying to address and how to use them.
+  Thomas has written a tutorial covering the problem that overlays are trying to solve, as well as how to use them.

 - [Announcing TUNA Nix mirror for China users ](https://discourse.nixos.org/t/announcing-tuna-nix-mirror/6144)